aptos-foundation/AIPs/README.md

     - Follow the template guidelines to the best of your ability
  4. Commit these changes to your repo
  5. Submit a pull request on GitHub to this repo.
+ 6. To start discussing your AIP, create a GH Issue for your AIP using the default Issue template

 ## AIP Overview